-With a view to provide legal aid and services to the backward communities and the people in rural areas, the Tele Law Initiative was launched by the Ministry of Law and Justice in collaboration with the Ministry of Electronics and Information Technology (MeitY).
+With a view to providing legal aid and services to the backward communities and the people in rural areas, the Tele Law Initiative was launched by the Ministry of Law and Justice in collaboration with the Ministry of Electronics and Information Technology (MeitY).
+Citizens can access these services over the internet at no cost through the Digital Seva Portal.

+It is a program by the government where people can seek legal advice from lawyers through video conferencing available at the Common Service Centers, on the ‘Tele Law’ portal – a technology-enabled platform.
 The legal services would be provided at the Panchayat levels across the country through the Common Service Centers.

-- People can seek legal advice from the lawyers through video conferencing available at the Common Service Centers on the ‘Tele Law’ portal – a technology-enabled platform.

-- In order to encourage women entrepreneurship and empowerment, Women Para Legal volunteers would also be given the training to provide legal services through the Common Service Centres.
+- In order to encourage women entrepreneurship and empowerment, Women Paralegal volunteers would also be given the training to provide legal services through the Common Service Centres.

-- To assess the quality of legal services being provided to the marginalized sections, a robust evaluation and monitoring system will be put in place by the government.
+- To assess the quality of legal services being provided to the marginalized sections, robust evaluation and monitoring system will be put in place by the government.